shru-24/jsproj/README.md

-A mini project of tic tac toe game using full concept of JAVACRIPT
+A mini project of tic tac toe game using full concept of JAVASCRIPT